Eugene-Korenevsky/abw/README.md

 # abw
-here I use simple kafka consumer.
-If you want to see producer for this app please follow the link https://github.com/Eugene-Korenevsky/simple-kafka/tree/main/abw-kafka-producer
+here I use kafka.
+If you want to see server for this app please follow the link https://github.com/Eugene-Korenevsky/simple-kafka/tree/main/abw-kafka-producer